-- 3.45 Total employment remains below its pre-COVID level over the forecast horizon as a result of lower self-employment and lower labour market participation.
-Some of the reduction in self-employment is because of self-employed workers reclassifying into payroll jobs, partly in response to IR35 legislation changes.
-This is likely to have boosted the number of payrolled employees, which has increased steadily over the last year and is now above its pre-pandemic level. - 3.46 Longer term, we expect a decline in the size of Scotland's labour force over the forecast period and falling employment from 2023 onwards, because of a declining labour market participation rate coupled with slowing adult population growth.
+3.45 Total employment remains below its pre-COVID level over the forecast horizon as a result of lower self-employment and lower labour market participation.
+Some of the reduction in self-employment is because of self-employed workers reclassifying into payroll jobs, partly in response to IR35 legislation changes.41 This is likely to have boosted the number of payrolled employees, which has increased steadily over the last year and is now above its pre-pandemic level.